mikegoolsby/folio_api/README.md

 # README

-initial API, postgresql db, built with rails on linux machine
+API created for the back end of my digital resume/engineering portfolio.
+Built with Ruby on a Linux machine and deployed via Heroku.